Viacheslav Chornovil: Second parliamentary term

 Aside from the constitution, Chornovil began working as president of the Vasyl Symonenko International Human Rights Foundation in 1994.
 He was also appointed as among the first Ukrainian delegates to the Parliamentary Assembly of the Council of Europe the same year, and along with the Ukrainian Red Cross Society organised the donation of 50 tonnes of humanitarian aid to Chechen civilians during the First Chechen War.
 Newspaper Gazeta.ua wrote in 2017 that Chornovil was one of the supporters of the Ukrainian Orthodox Church – Kyiv Patriarchate during the funeral of Patriarch Volodymyr, who he had been imprisoned alongside, as protesters attempted to bury him in Saint Sophia Cathedral, though the Ukrainian Institute of National Memory indicates that he instead sought to continue the burial.
 Chornovil praised Kuchma on a number of occasions during the early years of his presidency for his appointment of National-Democrats to governmental positions.
-Chornovil also paid a visit to Odesa from 14–16 September 1994, where he hosted a conference at the Odesa National Polytechnic University on the future of Rukh.
+Chornovil also paid a visit to Odesa from 14 to 16 September 1994, where he hosted a conference at the Odesa National Polytechnic University on Rukhs politics and historical role.
 Chornovil's speech at the Odesa Polytechnic advocated for the strengthening of democratic norms and the creation of a middle class via economic reforms.
 At the same time, he continued his critique of the emerging oligarchy.

 In 1997, Chornovil escalated his feud with Moroz, condemning his speeches as "primitive populism" and blaming him for the escalation of political polarisation in Ukraine.
 Chornovil also increasingly advocated for Ukrainian integration with other Central and Eastern European states, calling for the establishment of a "Baltic-Black Sea Union", or Mizhmoria (Міжмор'я) along with Belarusian dissident Zianon Pazniak.
 He additionally advocated for the demilitarisation of the Black Sea (thus leading to the abolition of the Black Sea Fleet, which had by 1997 been transferred to Russia) and Ukrainian membership in NATO.
 Western partners such as U.S. Secretary of State Madeleine Albright, former British Prime Minister Margaret Thatcher and Czech President Václav Havel met with Chornovil on multiple occasions, and he increasingly was regarded by Western leaders as a more trustworthy interlocutor than the largely ex-communist leadership of Ukraine.
 Chornovil was a devoted Atlanticist, and advocated for Ukraine to become a member of both NATO and the European Union.
 He viewed Ukraine as integral to European integration.

 Along with a handful of other politicians, Chornovil attended the inauguration of Aslan Maskhadov as President of the Chechen Republic of Ichkeria in 1997.
 Rukh formally declared itself to be in opposition to Kuchma's rule in October of the same year.